neupaneb/Chat-Me-App/README.md

   - Socket.io for real-time communication
   - MongoDB for database storage
   - bcrypt for password encryption
-  - dotenv for environment variable managemen
+  - dotenv for environment variable management